25th of September 2020

-Hot chocolate is always a good idea.
-Homemade hot chocolate is even better— it's healthy, rich, and always satisfying.
+Hot chocolate is always a good idea, and homemade hot chocolate is even better— it's healthy, rich, and always satisfying.

-These seven recipes offer multiple creative ways for you to add a touch of flair and flavor to your drinking chocolate.
-For each of them, all you need are a couple minutes, T.Cacao 100% Organic Cacao Powder, and a few extra ingredients.
+These seven recipes offer multiple ways for you to add a touch of flair and flavor to your drinking chocolate.
+For each, all you need are a couple minutes, T.Cacao 100% Organic Cacao Powder, and a few extra ingredients.

 *Recipes provided by Kristell Gathoye.